danielcassman/danielcassman.github.io/_posts/2017-09-15-building-android-oreo.md

 The problem, of course, was that stock Android (which is how the Android community refers to the unvarnished version of Android released by Google, unmodified by any third party) lacks most of the features I've come to know and love through well-developed custom ROMs.
 I did have theming, thanks to the incredible [Substratum](https://plus.google.com/communities/102261717366580091389) project, but most of the other tweaks I'd become accustomed to on Nougat were unavailable.
 The developers of my favorite custom ROMs&mdash;such as [Dirty Unicorns](https://dirtyunicorns.com/) and [PureNexus](https://plus.google.com/communities/103055954354785266764)&mdash; are hard at work getting Oreo versions ready, but it takes a lot of work, and they have pretty high standards for what they release.
 All that development and testing takes time.

 And unfortunately, I'm just not that patient.
 You don't have to be a developer to build a ROM from someone else's source code, a lesson I learned around this time last year, when Google released Nougat.
-Thankfully, there's a develper who goes by the handle [ezio84](https://forum.xda-developers.com/member.php?u=2095315) works on a ROM through the [Android Builders' Collective](https://forum.xda-developers.com/custom-roms/android-builders-collective/rom-builders-collective-t2861778) at XDA Developers.
+Thankfully, there'a developer who goes by the handle [ezio84](https://forum.xda-developers.com/member.php?u=2095315) works on a ROM through the [Android Builders' Collective](https://forum.xda-developers.com/custom-roms/android-builders-collective/rom-builders-collective-t2861778) at XDA Developers.
 He makes his [source code](https://github.com/ezio84) freely available for anyone to build.

+### Set Up Your Build Environment

 The first thing you need to build an Android ROM is a computer running Linux with a lot of free space, a fast processor, and a lot of memory ([Google recommends](https://source.android.com/source/requirements) 250 GB of hard drive space and 16 GB of memory).
 Even if your computer meets those standards, you probably won't really be able to use your computer while it's building, as the build will take up most of your processing power.
 I don't have a spare machine lying around, so I used an [Amazon EC2 instance](https://aws.amazon.com/ec2/).
 You could also use similar products from a number of companies, including Digital Ocean.
 Note that you'll probably need more power, RAM, and space than these companies offer through their free products, so you'll likely have to shell out a little money.